When you hire a development shop to build an open source product, you want to make sure the result is truly open source. You want to guarantee that:

-- The project offers clear instructions for how to get involved.
+- There are clear instructions for how to get involved.

 - There are no unexpected proprietary dependencies.

-- The developers are responsive to bug reports.
+- The developers respond constructively to bug reports.

 - There are procedures in place (as there should be for any software) for receiving sensitive security vulnerability reports.